wearebraid/vueformulate.com/docs/guide/forms/README.md

 Because validation rules are asynchronous, and [file uploads](/guide/inputs/types/file), will wait to resolve the `@submit` event is also asynchronous relative to when the form was submitted.
 :::

+#### Non-validated submit handler

+There are times where you may not want to opt-in to the default behavior of the `@submit` event, and would rather be notified synchronously on every attempt to submit a form.
+For these edge cases, you can bind to the `@submit-raw` event.

+This event is triggered on all submission attempts, even if the inputs do not pass validation.
+It’s up to you to determine how you want to handle it.
+The payload of the event is a [`FormSubmission` instance](https://github.com/wearebraid/vue-formulate/blob/master/src/FormSubmission.js).

 ## Form validation

 The `<FormulateForm>` component is always aware the validation state for each of it’s inputs.
 In addition to the `@submit` handler not being called unless every nested `FormulateInput` is valid, the validation state of the form is also made available to your template via the `default` slot.
+In this example we only enable the submit button when all the fields pass validation:

 ```vue
 <FormulateForm